mantidproject/mantid/docs/source/algorithms/IntegratePeaksShoeboxTOF-v1.rst

    shoebox dimensions from the nearest strong peak (``WeakPeakStrategy="NearestStrongPeak"``)

-When looking for the nearest strong peaks for ``WeakPeakStrategy="NearestStrongPeak"``, the algorithm first checks for peaks in detector IDs in the data window around the peak, if one isn't found the nearest peak search depends on the parameter ``GetNBinsFromBackToBackParams``.
+When looking for the nearest strong peaks for ``WeakPeakStrategy="NearestStrongPeak"``, the algorithm first checks for peaks in detector IDs in the data window around the peak, before looking at the whole peak table.

-1. If ``GetNBinsFromBackToBackParams=True`` then the closest peak is defined as the one with the smallest angle between QLab vectors and the TOF extent of the shoebox is scaled by the ratio of the FWHM of the weak and strong peak.
+The closest peak is defined as the one with the smallest angle between the QLab vectors of the two peaks.
+The TOF extent of the shoebox is scaled by the ratio of the FWHM of the weak and strong peak if ``GetNBinsFromBackToBackParams=True``, otherwise it is scaled by the ratio of TOF (i.e. assumes dTOF/TOF resolution is the same for both peaks).

-2. If ``GetNBinsFromBackToBackParams=False`` then then the closest peak is defined as the one nearest in QLab.

 Optionally if ``OutputFile`` is provided a pdf can be output that shows the shoebox kernel and the data integrated along each dimension like so